phranck/CCNPreferencesWindowController/ReadMe.md

 ## Overview

-`CCNPreferencesWindowController` is an Objective-C subclass of `NSWindowController` that automatically manages your custom view controllers for handling app preferences.
+`CCNPreferencesWindowController` is an Objective-C/Swift subclass of `NSWindowController` that automatically manages your custom view controllers for handling app preferences.

 Here is a shot of the included example application: